-Queen, William, Catherine and members of royal family circulated among the guests through ‘lanes’.
+Queen, William, Catherine and members of the royal family circulated among the guests through ‘lanes’.
 Each takes a different route and random presentations are made so that everyone has an equal chance of speaking to Her Majesty and other Members of the Royal Family.
 Guests are free to eat, drink and stroll around the beautiful Palace gardens.

-Duchess paired the outfit with a lovely hat from Juliette Botterill.
+Catherine paired the outfit with a lovely hat from Juliette Botterill.